ArturDan2/trainer-plus/README.md

 ### `Reflection`

 In the process of making this project i continued developing my experience as a React developer.
-I learned how to work with external components which was a new experience for me.
+I've learned how to work with external components which was a new experience for me.
 Also designing whole page to fit one grid without scrolling was quite a challange for me.

 ### `Used technologies`